 This research is supported by the work of Kerstin Uvnas-Moberg, a Swedish researcher and author of The Oxytocin Factor, Tapping the Hormone of Calm, Love and Healing who believes that the feel-good effect of touch is linked with the release of oxytocin and other mood-enhancing chemicals during gentle massage.
 Kerstin suggests that this release of oxytocin into the bodies of those giving and receiving gentle touch could be one of the reasons why touch has such a positive impact on bringing feelings of calm, empathy and harmony to the atmosphere.

-The role of oxytocin in bringing calm and peace to active children is central to the work of Story Massage.
+The role of oxytocin in bringing calm and peace to active children is central to the work of the Story Massage Programme.
 Nurturing massage combined with creative story telling can have many benefits including promoting sensitivity towards others, raising self-esteem and confidence, and bringing fun and laughter into the day.
-Story Massage may help complement other ‘tools’ in helping parents and children develop resilience and coping strategies.
+The Story Massage Programme may help complement other ‘tools’ in helping parents and children develop resilience and coping strategies.
 It is suitable for children of all ages and abilities.

 “As any mother or father would know, trying to get a child to slow down and calm down can be stressful for all involved even at the best of times.
 Add into the mix the symptoms of ADHD and everything seems amplified.
 Sometimes painfully so.
 I have found that massage helps my 8 year old daughter towards relaxation.
 It can help to centre her and induce tranquility.
 My daughter is usually very fidgety but during a massage, she becomes quite still and I can see her whole body relax.”

 It is a good idea to start slowly and gently, maybe with a simple stroke on the back or hand at bedtime.
 Then gradually build up the massage at the child’s pace focusing on a story or song that would hold their attention.
-Keep the massage time short and frequent – through clothes if that is easiest.
-Our Story Massage book Once Upon a Touch…Story Massage for Children has easy to follow instructions for our 10 basic massage strokes plus some tried and tested Story Massages to try with children.
+Keep the massage time short and frequent – this is an important way of introducing massage for children with ADHD.
+Our Story Massage book Once Upon a Touch…Story Massage for Children has easy to follow instructions for our ten basic massage strokes plus some tried and tested massage stories to try with children.